Difference Between Basin and Valley

 What is Valley?

-Valleys are formed due to several processes like when there is the erosion of soil for a long time by moving water, then river valleys are formed.
-When small valleys turn into a large valley that reaches the ocean, and it becomes an internal drainage basin ultimately.
+Valleys are formed due to several processes when there is the erosion of soil for a long time by moving water, and then river valleys are formed.
+When small valleys turn into large valley that reaches the ocean, it becomes an internal drainage basin ultimately.

 In Glacier regions, valleys are formed because of the erosion of glaciers that are U-shaped.
 River valleys are V-shaped.
 Rift valleys are formed when there is a shift in tectonic plates.

-The portion of Valley which are flat between its sides is called as Valley floor.
+The portion of the Valley which are flat between its sides is called as Valley floor.
 It is formed by river sediments.
-Depending on rock type, climate and topography plain, U-shaped and V-shaped valley can be formed.
+Depending on rock type, climate and topography, plain, U-shaped and V-shaped valleys can be formed.

-Valleys can be hanging, trough-shaped, box-shaped.
-It is believed that the first human civilization settled near valleys, and there are many evident proofs also like in Nile, Indus, Ganges, Yangtze, Yellow River, Tigris-Euphrates, Mississippi, and arguably Amazon.
+Valleys can be hanging, trough-shaped, or box-shaped.
+It is believed that the first human civilization settled near valleys, and there are many evident proofs also, like in the Nile, Indus, Ganges, Yangtze, Yellow River, Tigris-Euphrates, Mississippi, and arguably Amazon.

-Valleys are useful because it is connected to water which is a fresh source, good for irrigation, for the agricultural process.
+Valleys are useful because they are connected to water, a fresh source, and good for irrigation and the agricultural process.
 In the valley, there is very little chance of flooding.
 Valley is a hollow or depression.

 It is very larger than the basin but is narrow in size.
 They range from 1 to 10 kilometres in width.
 Most of the valleys have horizontal floors.

 River valleys take many years, and the process of formation is slow.
-The largest valley in the world is the San Luis Valley of Colorado which is an alpine valley and is 7500 feet above sea level.
+The largest valley in the world is the San Luis Valley of Colorado, an alpine valley 7500 feet above sea level.

 valley